-Polio Australia is privileged to have five Parliamentary Patrons.
+Polio Australia is privileged to have three Parliamentary Patrons.
 Their bi-partisan support for our cause is vital as we endeavour to seek Federal funding for best-practice services for polio survivors across Australia.
+We also acknowledge with grateful thanks the past support of Parliamentary Patron Senator Rachel Siewert, who retired from Parliament in September 2021.

 The Hon Mark Coulton, MP